fantasy-peak/cpp-freegpt-webui/README.md

 This project features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free). <br>
 Experience the power of ChatGPT with a user-friendly interface, enhanced jailbreaks, and completely free.

+## Support this repository:

+-   ⭐ **Star the project:** Star this and the [cpp-freegpt-webui repository](https://github.com/fantasy-peak/cpp-freegpt-webui.git).
+It means a lot to me! 💕

 ## Getting Started :white_check_mark:
 To get started with this project, you'll need to clone the repository and have g++ >= 13.1 installed on your system.

 ### Cloning the Repository :inbox_tray:
 Run the following command to clone the repository:

 ```
 git clone https://github.com/fantasy-peak/cpp-freegpt-webui.git
 ```

 ## Compile And Running the Application :rocket:
 To run the application, run the following command: